r1b/bqe/README.md

   - Operators
   - Functions
   - Expressions

+It should be true that all transformations that can be expressed in the traditional syntax can also be expressed in the restricted syntax without impacting the result or the mechanics of the underlying query plan.

+**If this is not true, please file an issue**.

 There are no plans to support any other dialect of Pipe SQL or any other database engine.